codingvc/codingvc/_posts/2015-06-12-what-shape-is-your-competitive-advantage.markdown

 layout: post
 date: 2015-06-12 00:55:00
 title: "What Shape is Your Competitive Advantage?"
+summary: "Some competitive advantages (moats) get stronger over time while others plateau quickly.
+You should know what kind of moat you're building and what kind of moats you're competing against."
 ---

 It's important for companies to have some kind of durable competitive advantage -- otherwise competitors can come in, copy a product, and take away significant market share (and profits).